SerenityOS/serenity/Documentation/INSTALL.md

 ## Creating a Serenity GRUB disk image

 Before creating a Serenity disk image, you need to build the OS as described in the [SerenityOS build instructions](https://github.com/SerenityOS/serenity/blob/master/Documentation/BuildInstructions.md).
-Follow those instructions up to and including running **make install**.
-After the OS has built, run **make grub-image** to create a new file called **grub_disk_image** with GRUB2 installed that can be booted on a real PC.
+Follow those instructions up to and including running **ninja install**.
+After the OS has built, run **ninja grub-image** to create a new file called **grub_disk_image** with GRUB2 installed that can be booted on a real PC.

 The final step is copying **grub_disk_image** onto the disk you wish to use to boot Serenity using a command such as: